Privacy settings

 • The council works in partnership with Furniture Matters, a charity which collects bulk furniture items and reuses via a shop.
 If items are not suitable for sale they are stripped back to components and recycled.
 Check out Furniture Matters or book a bulky item collection using our Bulky Matters service

-• Have you considered composting in your back yard?
+• Have you considered composting?
+It's a great way to make the most of food waste and can boost the soil in your garden's health by adding nutrients — cutting down on the need for fertilisers and improving water retention.
 Check out Get Composting or if you prefer community composting get in touch with Food Futures who have community composting coming up as part of their Closing Loops programme

 • Residents of the Lancaster district who are concerned about pavement weeds are being asked not to spray weed killer due to the potential harmful effects it can have on the environment.